 - Buyers’ View – For those making a purchase, such as final customers, price refers to what must be given up to obtain benefits.
-In most cases what is given up is financial consideration (e.g., money) in exchange for acquiring access to a good or service.
+In most cases, what is given up is financial consideration (e.g., money) in exchange for acquiring access to a good or service.
 But financial consideration is not always what the buyer gives up.
-Sometimes in a barter situation a buyer may acquire a product by giving up their own product.
+Sometimes in a barter situation a buyer may acquire a product by giving up his/her own product.
 For instance, two farmers may exchange cattle for crops.
-Also, as we will discuss below, buyers may also give up other things to acquire the benefits of a product that are not direct financial payments (e.g., time to learn to use the product).
+Also, as we will discuss below, buyers may also give up other things to acquire the benefits of a product that are not direct financial payments, such as personal time required to learn how to use the product.

-- Sellers’ View – To sellers in a transaction, price reflects the revenue generated for each product sold and, thus, is an important factor in determining profit.
-For marketing organizations price also serves as a marketing tool and is a key element in marketing promotions.
+- Sellers’ View – To the selling organization, price reflects the revenue generated for each product sold and is an essential factor in determining profit.
+For those responsible for marketing decisions, price serves as a marketing tool and is a key element in marketing promotions.
 For example, most retailers highlight product pricing in their advertising campaigns.

-Price is commonly confused with the notion of cost as in “I paid a high cost for buying my new plasma television.”
+Price is commonly confused with the notion of cost as in “I paid a high cost for buying my new smartphone.”
 Technically, though, these are different concepts.
 Price is what a buyer pays to acquire products from a seller.
 Cost concerns the seller’s investment (e.g., manufacturing expense) in the product being exchanged with a buyer.
-For marketing organizations seeking to make a profit the hope is that price will exceed cost so the organization can see financial gain from the transaction.
+For marketing organizations seeking to make a profit, the hope is that price will exceed cost so the organization can see financial gain from the transaction.

-Finally, while product pricing is a main topic for discussion when a company is examining its overall profitability, pricing decisions are not limited to for-profit companies.
-Not-for-profit organizations, such as charities, educational institutions and industry trade groups, also set prices, though it is often not as apparent .
-For instance, charities seeking to raise money may set different “target” levels for donations that reward donors with increases in status (e.g., name in newsletter), gifts or other benefits.
-While a charitable organization may not call it a price in their promotional material, in reality these donations are equivalent to price setting since donors are required to give a contribution in order to obtain something of value.
+Finally, while product pricing is a main topic for discussion when a company is examining its overall profitability, pricing decisions are not limited to for-profit organizations.
+Not-for-profit organizations, such as charities, educational institutions and industry trade groups, also set prices.
+For instance, charities seeking to raise money may set different “target” levels for donations that reward donors with increases in status (e.g., name in newsletter), gifts, or other benefits.
+While a charitable organization may not call it a “price” in their promotional material, in reality these donations are equivalent to price since donors are required to give a contribution in order to obtain something of value.